-John B. Roche.
-Mr. Roche's employment agreement, which became effective as of October 20, 2009 and is scheduled to expire on October 20, 2012, provides that he will serve as our Chief Financial Officer for an initial term of three years, with automatic renewal for additional one-year terms unless we give prior written notice of non-renewal at least six months prior to the end of the then current term.
-Pursuant to the employment agreement, Mr. Roche is entitled to a base salary of \$500,000, subject to annual review and upward adjustment, and an annual bonus between 0% and 200% of his then annual base salary, as determined in the sole discretion of our board of directors and based on Mr. Roche's performance and the performance of the Company.
-Mr. Roche's employment agreement provided for the grant of 50,000 Restricted Shares and 50,000 Options, each vesting in equal installments on the first three anniversaries of the grant date thereof.
-Mr. Roche is also entitled to participate in all of our employee benefit plans and programs on substantially the same terms and conditions as other senior executives.
-Mr. Roche is entitled to (i) reimbursement for reasonable business expenses; and (ii) an automobile allowance of \$1,500 per month.
+Michael B. Haines.
+Mr. Haines's employment agreement, which became effective as of November 25, 2012 and is scheduled to expire on December 1, 2015, provides that he will serve as our Chief Financial Officer, Treasurer and Secretary for an initial term of three years, with automatic renewal for additional one-year terms unless we give prior written notice of non-renewal at least six months prior to the end of the then current term.
+Pursuant to the employment agreement, Mr. Haines is entitled to a base salary of \$250,000, subject to annual review and upward adjustment, and an annual bonus between 0% and 100% of his then annual base salary, as determined in the sole discretion of our board of directors and based on Mr. Haines' performance and the performance of the Company.
+Mr. Haines' employment agreement provided for the grant of 30,000 Restricted Shares and 25,000 Options, each vesting in equal installments on the first three anniversaries of the grant date thereof.
+Mr. Haines is entitled to participate in all of our employee benefit plans and programs on substantially the same terms and conditions as other senior executives.
+Mr. Haines is entitled to (i) reimbursement for reasonable business expenses; and (ii) an automobile allowance of \$750 per month.